 What are the symptoms of pre-existing heart disease in pregnancy?

-Most women with a pre-existing heart issue have been diagnosed and treated before pregnancy.
-Some women with minor heart problems may not know that they have a heart issue.
-These women, and women with repaired heart conditions, may develop symptoms during pregnancy.
+Most people with a pre-existing heart issue have been diagnosed and treated before pregnancy.
+Some people with minor heart problems may not know that they have a heart issue.
+These people, and those with repaired heart conditions, may develop symptoms during pregnancy.

 The following are common symptoms of heart disease.
 Symptoms can occur a bit differently in each pregnancy.
 They may include: